codeocean/co_aux_tools/README.md

 **Bash**

 To use the logger in a bash script, just use the `set_log_msg` command.
-It takes 1 required argument and an additional optional argument.
+It takes 1 required argument and an additional optional flag `--log-level`

-The required argument is the log message and the optional argument is for the desired log level.
+The required argument is the log message and the optional flag is for the desired log level.
+The default log level is `"WARNING"` when no flag is used.

-e.g. `set_log_msg "logging is fun" "INFO"`
+e.g. `set_log_msg "logging is fun" --log-level "INFO"`

 ---
 ## Configuring the LOGGER